 Because the intent of the grants is to increase participation from countries historically under-represented at the Sigcomm conference (e.g. Latin America, Africa, and parts of Asia), applicants should be from such countries.
 Applicants should be in their early career (at most five years of full-time, full-level [non-postdoc] post-PhD employment), and may be graduate students or post-docs.
 In each year the precise amount of funding available and the pool of applicants will determine who can be funded.

 The committee strongly prefers applicants who are not paper authors (the committee believes that authors' home organizations should cover costs for authors).
 Poster authors, however, are encouraged to apply.
 Other evaluation criteria will include evidence of a serious interest in networking, as demonstrated by project experience.
 In most cases, no more than one applicant will be funded from each organization.
 ACM SIGCOMM encourages participation of women and under-represented minorities.

 Support is intended to fully cover travel (economy airfare), registration for the conference, lodging at the conference hotel (four nights), meals, and local transportation.
-The specific costs will vary for each applicant, and are not expected to exceed $2500 USD.
+The specific costs will vary for each applicant, and are not expected to exceed $3500 for junior faculty, or $3000 for students.
 Reimbursement details will be announced to award recipients.